|

 For a Flower painting to try, the Amaryllis is the subject, with the emphasis on long brush strokes for the petals and the blending of colour in both the flower and the background.
 This is not a complicated painting and for best results try completing it in a day.

-In the Flower Gallery you can view paintings where this technique has been used.
+In the Flower Gallery you can view paintings where this technique has been used, with snippet, hints and tips along side, also warm, cool and contrasting colours.

 The mediums used in this work can be found on the products